hithwen/statemachine/readme.md

 Then you need to specify each transition.
 A transition has an origin, a destny and a transition function.
 Transition functions do not receive parameteres so they must obtain their required info from global variables, input sources etc. If a transition function returns true then the estate is changed to destiny.

 You can read about it's differences with the Arduino Playground one in this [blog post](http://web.biicode.com/blog/arduino-day-project-persistent-state-machine).

+You can find the code in [github](https://github.com/hithwen/statemachine) and [biicode](http://www.biicode.com/hithwen/hithwen/statemachine/master).

 EEPROMState Machine
 ===================